safr-ai-lab/pandora-llm/docs/source/setup.rst

    git clone https://github.com/safr-ai-lab/llm-mi.git
    pip install -e .

-However, if you just need the functions, we also provide a pip package that hosts our main module ``Pandora``.
+However, if you just need the functions, we also provide a pip package that hosts our main module ``pandora-llm``.

 .. code-block:: bash